yokaiAG/Stage2019/README.md

 # Stage2019

 This repository contains files used during my internship.
+You will find an exact copy of this repository on khiva at /home/vendeville/Stage2019/.
+The latter also contains the datasets.
+They are not uploaded on github due to their  very large size.
+Do not remove `.gitignore` files, otherwise github might try to upload too large files such as the datasets which will causes complications :)

 ## Overview
 - DataAnalysis: some stats on the datasets.
 - Code: contains all python codes and jupyter notebooks.
 - PsiResults: results on the different datasets (psi model, psi emul, and comparisons between them).
 Also contains plots used for the journal and the internship report.

-First I introduce the datasets (available on khiva at /home/vendeville/Stage2019/Datasets/).
-They are not uploaded on github due to their size.
+First I introduce the datasets, available on khiva at /home/vendeville/Stage2019/Datasets/.

 ## Datasets